plsenh/GeoTunes/README.md

     * Must use Bootstrap or Alternative CSS Framework
     * Must be Deployed (GitHub Pages or Firebase)
     * Must have User Input Validation

+### Presentation Requirement
+    * 10 minute formal presentation
+    * Explain in detail:
+        * Our overall application's concept
+        * Our Design process
+        * The motivation for its development
+        * The technologies we used (and briefly how they work)
+        * A demonstration of its functionality
+        * Directions for future development

 ### Grading Metrics
     * Concept